 – Podkova Restaurant: local food, affordable prices and a beautiful garden.
 Go to Podkova for lunch or dinner and you can try local recipes and beers.
 We had lunch there and no words to describe how delicious the traditional fried cheese was.
 So simple yet so delicious.

 – U Mořice Restaurant: I was afraid it would be too touristic as it sits on one of the streets leading to the Town Hall.
 But again, nothing in Olomouc is touristy and we had another great dinner.
-Serving the traditional Pilsner Urquell beer straight from the barrel the restaurant menu offers great salads, pasta and a roasted chicken that was mouthwatering.
+Serving the traditional Pilsner Urquell beer straight from the barrel the restaurant menu offers great salads, pastas and a roasted chicken that was mouthwatering.
 But don’t eat too much because the dessert is the star of the meal there.
 We ordered a sweet tortilla with ice cream and fruits and were pretty much served a third course.

 – Coffee Cat: for an afternoon treat and an extra dose of cuteness head to this cat café.
 The café is in a hidden corner of Olomouc, follow Google Maps as it’s only a few minutes walk from the Town Hall.
 The cakes and coffees are delicious, but what caught my attention was the matcha latte, a drink I was addicted to when traveling in Asia and that was hard to find in Central Europe.
 Coffee Cat was my happy place: adorable fluffy cats, matcha lattes and fast wifi.